SimonJPegg/mvn_scalafmt/README.md

 ## Usage

-Add the following snippet to your pom.
+Add the following snippet to your pom; anything in <parameters> will be passed through to the CLI as is.

 ```xml
 <plugin>